-MPH 664 Marketing in Public Health (4) or
+MPH 6064 Marketing in Public Health (4) or

-MPH 680 The Business of Health Care (4) or
+MPH 6080 The Business of Health Care (4) or

-MPH 694 Grantwriting for Public Health\ (4)
+MPH 6094 Grant Writing for Public Health\ (4)

 HEALTH EDUCATION AND PROMOTION CERTIFICATE

 (16 quarter credit hours required)

-MPH 601 Behavioral and Social Aspects of Public Health (4)
+MPH 6001 Behavioral and Social Aspects of Public Health (4)

-MPH 609 Cultural Context of Health (4)
+MPH 6009 Cultural Context of Health (4)

-MPH 632 Public Health Education Methods (4)
+MPH 6032 Public Health Education Methods (4)

 Select one of the following courses:

-MPH 634 Public Health Education Programs and Skills (4) or MPH 694 Grantwriting for Public Health\ (4)
+MPH 6034 Public Health Education Programs and Skills (4) or

+MPH 6094 Grant Writing for Public Health\ (4)

+EPIDEMIOLOGY CERTIFICATE

+(16 quarter credit hours required)

+MPH 5011 Biostatistics (4)

+MPH 6004 Epidemiology (4)

+MPH 6006 Methods of Research in Public Health (4)

+Select one of the following courses:

+MPH 6096 Applied Epidemiology (4)

+MPH 6097 Advanced Research Methods (4)

+The following course may only be applied to one certificate listed above:

+\MPH 6094 Grant Writing for Public Health

+Dual Degrees:

-EPIDEMIOLOGY CERTIFICATE (16 quarter credit hours required) MPH 511 Biostatistics (4) MPH 604 Epidemiology (4) MPH 606 Methods of Research in Public Health (4) Select one of the following courses: MPH 696 Applied Epidemiology (4) MPH 697 Advanced Research Methods (4) Dual Degrees: Dual degree options prepare students to take leadership roles and pursue a myriad of career opportunities.
-Dual degree programs generally requires 98 quarter credit hours.
+Dual degree options prepare students to take leadership roles and pursue a myriad of career opportunities.
+Dual degree programs generally require 98 quarter credit hours.

 The M.P.H./M.B.A. dual degree adds to the M.P.H. program the comprehensive business core of the Master of Business Administration program.
 The M.P.H./M.B.A. program results in both the M.P.H. and the M.B.A. degrees.
-The M.P.H./M.S. in Management Information Systems dual degree combines the generalist M.P.H. curriculum and the M.S. in Management Information Systems for professionals who will be responsible for managing information resources and providing decision support in health organizations.
-The M.P.H./Management Information Systems program results in both the M.P.H. and the M.S. in Management Information Systems degrees.
-(Not offered online.)
-Students may not declare this program after the Fall 2018 term.

 The M.P.H./M.S. in Management and Organizational Behavior dual degree program enhances the M.P.H. curriculum with coursework focusing on organizational management and human resource skills.
 The M.P.H./M.S. in Management and Organizational Behavior program results in both the M.P.H. and the M.S. degrees.
 (Not offered online.)

-The M.P.H./M.S. in Nutrition and Wellness dual degree integrates an applied foundation in nutrition and health risk assessment, motivation and intervention with community health processes.
-The M.P.H./M.S. in Nutrition and Wellness program results in both the M.P.H. and the M.S. degrees.
-Students may not declare this program after the Fall 2018 term.
-Starting the Program Admission to the M.P.H. degree program:
+Starting the Program

+Admission to the M.P.H. degree program: